Essential fatty acids: definition, synthesis, functions, and foods

 Synthesis of EFAs

-In the absence of dietary essential fatty acids, a rather rare condition, the other omega-3 and omega-6 fatty acids become essential, too.
-For this reason, they are defined by some as conditionally essential fatty acids.
+Linoleic acid and alpha-linolenic acid are the precursors to omega-6 polyunsaturated fatty acids and omega-3 polyunsaturated fatty acids.
+In the absence of dietary EFAs, a rather rare condition, the other omega-3 and omega-6 fatty acids become essential, too.
+For this reason, these lipids are defined by some as conditionally essential fatty acids.[9]

-The first evidence of their existence dates back to 1918, when Hans Aron suggested that dietary fat could be essential for the healthy growth of animals and that, in addition to their caloric contribution, there was a inherent nutritive value due to the presence of certain lipid molecules.
+The first evidence of the existence of essential fatty acids dates back to 1918, when Hans Aron suggested that dietary fat could be essential for the healthy growth of animals and that, in addition to their caloric contribution, there was a inherent nutritive value due to the presence of certain lipid molecules.[2]

 In 1927, Herbert M. Evans and George Oswald Burr demonstrated that, despite the addition of vitamins A, D, and E to the diet, a deficiency of fat severely affected both growth and reproduction of experimental animals.
 Therefore, they suggested the presence of an essential substance in the fat that they called vitamin F.

-Eleven years after Aron work, in 1929, George Burr and his wife Mildred Lawson hypothesized that warm-blooded animals were not able to synthesize appreciable amounts of certain fatty acids.
-One year later, they discovered that linoleic acid was essential for animals, and it was they who coined the term essential fatty acid.
+Eleven years after Aron work, in 1929, Burr and his wife Mildred Lawson hypothesized that warm-blooded animals were not able to synthesize appreciable amounts of certain fatty acids.[7]
+One year later, they discovered that linoleic acid was essential for animals, and it was they who coined the term essential fatty acid.[8][19]
+However, EFA deficiency in humans was first described by Arild Hansen only in 1958, in infants fed a milk-based formula lacking them.[14]

-EFAs and their polyunsaturated fatty acid derivatives play important biological functions.
+Essential fatty acids play important biological functions.

 • They are essential in the skin, especially linoleic acid in sphingolipids of the stratum corneum, where they contribute to the formation of the barrier against water loss.

-Linoleic acid is the most abundant polyunsaturated fatty acid in the Western diet, and accounts for 85-90% of dietary omega-6 polyunsaturated fatty acids.
+Linoleic acid is the most abundant polyunsaturated fatty acid in the Western diet, and accounts for 85-90 percent of dietary omega-6 polyunsaturated fatty acids.[13]
+The richest dietary sources are vegetable oils and seeds of many plants.[4]

-Dietary sources Linoleic acid (mg/g)
+Food sources Linoleic acid (mg/g)

 Safflower oil ∼ 740